Stephen-ODriscoll/PlutoUtils/README.md

 # Pluto Utils
 A C++ header only library of generic utilities.

-This project provides useful generic utilities that add to a modern C++ standard.
+This project provides useful utilities that add to a modern C++ standard and remove some of the peformance issue and restrictions of other utilities.
 These utilities are all things that I have found useful from my own experience with C++.
 Utilities will be added as and when I need them.
 Compiles on C++ 14, 17, 20 and 23.
 There are no dependencies required to use this library, just add the path to **/include** to your list of included directories.
 You can then include all utilities (except standard.hpp) with:
 ```
 #include <pluto.hpp>
 ```